kongshaug/DS_big_project/README.md

 If the null hypotheses is correct this project can be used to proof that it is not possible to predict the stock market, and thereby prevent people / companies spending a lot of time and resources witout profit.

-If the null hypotheses is contradicted everyone can use this project to make personal profi
+If the null hypotheses is contradicted everyone can use this project to make personal profit.

 ## Stage 2: Business Data Storytelling